ory/docs/docs/oathkeeper/pipeline/error.md

       # when: ...
 ```

-This feature tells ORY Oathkeeper that the `json` error handler should be used
+This feature tells Ory Oathkeeper that the `json` error handler should be used
 as fallback.
 You could also define multiple fallback handlers - the first
 matching handler will be the one and only executed!
 This makes sense if you
 configure the `when` section as well: